-Any dispute on matters covered by the HS1 Access Disputes Resolution Rules should be dealt with in accordance with the procedure prescribed in such rules, which are annexed to the HS1 Network Code.
+Any dispute on matters covered by the HS1 Access Disputes Resolution Rules should be dealt with in accordance with the procedure prescribed in such rules.
 This is a regime which was introduced on 2 January 2011 and addresses disputes arising out of or in connection with Framework Track Access Agreements, Track Access Agreements and Station Access Agreements.
 The Access Disputes Committee for the dispute services under the HS1 Access Disputes Resolution Rules is the same committee as used on the NR Network.
 The charges for the provision of such services are passed on to the Train Operating Company ("TOC") in the Framework Track Access Agreements, Track Access Agreements and Station Access Agreements.